michalbaldyga/personality-type-prediction-ops/backend/gathering_data/README.md

 ## Usage

-To execute the scripts, navigate to directory containing these scripts and run python command, for example for get_interviews:
+To execute the scripts, navigate to directory containing these scripts and run python command, for example for get_interviews script:

 ```bash
 python get_interviews.py